Dynamic Feedback Linearization of Control Systems with Symmetry: The contact sub-connection

-In order to construct solution curves for the original system $(M, \bsy{\o})$, we start with an arbitrary {\it\bf contact curve} $c: \B R\to J^\k$; that is, an {integral curve of the} contact system $\bsy{\b}^\k$ on $J^\k$.
-The {\it\bf horizontal lift} $\wt{c}:\B R\to J^\k\times G$ of any contact curve to an integral curve of the contact sub-connection $\CH_G$ on $J^\k\times G$ which corresponds to an integral curve (i.e., a solution) of the system $(M, \bsy{\o})$ via composition with the map $\wt{\varphi}^{-1}$.
+In order to construct solution curves for the original system $(M, \bsy{\o})$, we start with an arbitrary {\it contact curve} $c\colon \B R\to J^\k$; that is, an {integral curve of the} contact system $\bsy{\b}^\k$ on $J^\k$.
+The {\it horizontal lift} $\wt{c}\colon\B R\to J^\k\times G$ of any contact curve to an integral curve of the contact sub-connection $\CH_G$ on $J^\k\times G$ which corresponds to an integral curve (i.e., a solution) of the system~${(M, \bsy{\o})}$ via composition with the map $\wt{\varphi}^{-1}$.

-In general, constructing the lifted curve $\wt{c}:\B R\to J^\k\times G$ might be expected to require the solution of a system of ODE, as in the reconstruction theorem of \cite{AF}.
+In general, constructing the lifted curve $\wt{c}\colon \B R\to J^\k\times G$ might be expected to require the solution of a system of ODE, as in the reconstruction theorem of \cite{AF}.
 Even in the best-case scenario where $G$ is a solvable Lie group, the solution would be expected to require quadratures.
-But, as we will show in the following sections, if the contact sub-connection admits a {\em reduction by partial contact curves} to a system which is also \stf\ linearizable, then it will be possible to obtain a quadrature-free explicit solution for the system $(M, \bsy{\o})$.
+But, as we will show in the following sections, if the contact sub-connection admits a {\em reduction by partial contact curves} to a system which is also \stf\ linearizable, then it will be possible to obtain an explicit solution for the system $(M, \bsy{\o})$, which is quadrature free by definition.